NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 - `pythonRemoveBinBytecode` to remove bytecode from the `/bin` folder.
 - `setuptoolsBuildHook` to build a wheel using `setuptools`.
 - `setuptoolsCheckHook` to run tests with `python setup.py test`.
+- `sphinxHook` to build documentation and manpages using Sphinx.
 - `venvShellHook` to source a Python 3 `venv` at the `venvDir` location.
 A `venv` is created if it does not yet exist. `postVenvCreation` can be used to to run commands only after venv is first created.